shugamoe/booth_sports/expected_points/exp_points_vars_README.txt

 Drive_start: Boolean (0, 1).
 Whether or not the current play is the start of a drive
 Net_Score_to_Half: The net score, from the offensive POV, the occurs from the current play to the end of the half
 Net_Score_to_Reset: The net score, from the offensive POV, that occurs from the current play until a FG, TD, or end of the half
 Reset_Team_to_Score: Categorical (-1,0,1).
-Indicates whether the defense scored a FG or TD to initiate a reset (-1), whether the offesnse did (1), or whether the reset was caused by the end of the half.
+Indicates whether the defense scored a FG or TD to initiate a reset (-1), whether the offense did (1), or whether the reset was caused by the end of the half.
 Reset_qtr: The quarter in which the reset play (FG, TD, end of half) occurred
 Reset_min: The minute in which the reset play (FG, TD, end of half) occurred
 Reset_sec: The second in which the reset play (FG, TD, end of half) occurred